maize-genetics/phg_v2/docs/build_and_load.md

 The number of threads that may be run in parallel is limited by the amount of memory available.
 The system is queried for memory and processor information.
 The number of threads that may be run in parallel is determined by "system memory" / "peak memory" from the table above.
-To generalize the calculation, we divide memory available (Gib) by 21 and round down to the nearest integer.
+To generalize the calculation, we divide memory available (GiB) by 21 and round down to the nearest integer.

-For example, if the system has 512 Gb of memory, 80 processors and 5 assemblies that need aligning, the maximum number of threads that could be run in parallel is 24 (512/21).
+For example, if the system has 512 GB of memory, 80 processors and 5 assemblies that need aligning, the maximum number of threads that could be run in parallel is 24 (512/21).
 The number of potential parallel alignments with the threads allocated for each is shown in the table below